Little Yellow Wheelbarrow

 Trust me, there might only be two of us, but we go through a lot of coffee cups!

 I’ve had questions about the brackets I used.
-I purchased mine through Amazon and these are the exact ones that I purchased :
+I purchased mine through Amazon and these shelves came in a pack of 2!

 They are solid, very heavy duty, and have an industrial look to them.
 Completely unfancy, but they did the trick.